 Green Hill Lake is a lake of contrast for swimmers and can quickly change.
-When I last visited in early 2017, the lake was full to the brim and great for both middle distance
+When I last visited in a relatively wet year, the lake was full to the brim and great for both middle distance

 from the Western Highway, but once you unstick yourself from your car seat and get into the water, it will feel like it's miles away.
 At around 2 hours drive from Melbourne,

 this swim is the perfect distance away for a rest stop if you are in for a long haul heading west.

 The second big advantage is the lakeside camping.
 You can literally walk out of your tent or van and 20 steps later be cooling

 off your feet.
 Camping is free, with a donation box on the front of the toilet block if you want to help contribute to the

 maintenance and upgrade of the facilities during your stay.
 These donations have been ploughed directly back into the facilities at the lake, such

 as the construction of the shaded playground for kids.